aishwarya-mundley/RL-experiments/notes.md

-Starting this notes to pen down my thoughts/questions on classic RL and it's reasoning applications in LLMs
+Starting this notes to penn down my understandings of RL concepts

 **Gradient ascent**